modmore/Akismet/readme.md

 Usage with FormIt
 -
-Within your FormIt snippet call, add `akismet` as one of your hooks.
+Within your FormIt snippet call, add `Akismet` as one of your hooks.
 Preferably the first one, as to prevent other hooks running if spam is detected.

 ```
 [[!FormIt?
-    &hooks=`akismet,email,redirect`
+    &hooks=`Akismet,email,redirect`
     ...
 ]]
 ```

 Usage with Login
 -
-Within your Register snippet call, add `akismet` as one of your *preHooks*.
+Within your Register snippet call, add `Akismet` as one of your *preHooks*.

 ```
 [[!Register?
-    &preHooks=`akismet`
+    &preHooks=`Akismet`
     ...
 ]]
 ```